PBC The Bigger Picture

 There’s no better person to manage your care than the person who knows you best – you.

 The PBC Foundation app helps you track your moods, symptoms, and test results over time.
 It also includes a dosage calculator which you can use to check you're getting the right dose of UDCA.
+It also incorporates a medicines diary and reminder to make sure you take all your tablets daily.

 There is more you can do to manage your PBC than just taking medication.